API Management policy reference

 - Set backend service - Changes the backend service for an incoming request.

-- Set body - Sets the message body for incoming and outgoing requests.
+- Set body - Sets the message body for a request or response.

 - Set HTTP header - Assigns a value to an existing response and/or request header or adds a new response and/or request header.